less_retarded_wiki

 can't afford to pay don't have to.
 This method has the advantage of not

-putting you under deadline pressures like the crowd funding method, also
+putting you under stress of a deadline like the crowd funding method,

-you just don't have to care much about sucking someone's... ehm, you
+also you just don't have to care much about sucking someone's... ehm,

-- selling physical products and merchandise ("merch"): This method makes
+- selling physical products, hardware and merchandise ("merch"): This method makes

 use of the fact that selling physical items is considered less (even